dt-alliances/cas-quickstart/ONBOARD.md

     cd cas-quickstart/keptn
     ```

-1. Setup variables for the arguments
+1. Setup variables for the arguments.
+Use theses values as they are listed below.

     ```
     export KEPTN_PROJECT=dt-orders